Julia-Marcal/Julia-Marcal/README.md

 - Name: Ana Julia Marçal.
 - Age: 18.
 - Pronouns: She/her.
-- Living in: São Paulo-Brasil
+- Living in: São Paulo-Brasil.
 - Looking for my first job as a junior/intern on tech
 - Willing to help Open Source projects.
 - Fluent in english.